Obituary of Carol R Evavold

 A celebration of life and Christian burial will take place November 22, 2019.
 The Rosary will be at 10:20 with a 11:00 a.m. funeral Mass held at St. Andrew Catholic Church, 1401 Valley Ave.
 East, Sumner, WA 98390.
 The Internment will be Tuesday, November 26, 2019 at 1:15 p.m.at Tahoma National Cemetery at 18600 SE 240th Street, Covington, WA 98042.

-In lieu of flowers, you may make donations to St. Joseph Altar Society, c/o Carol Bell 12787 Gies Road, Odessa, WA 99159.To send flowers to the family of Carol Evavold, please visit Tribute Store
+In lieu of flowers, you may make donations to St. Joseph Altar Society, c/o Carol Bell 12787 Gies Road, Odessa, WA 99159.To send flowers to the family or plant a tree in memory of Carol Evavold, please visit Tribute Store